tinshade/NPM_Custom_Packages/README.md

 Just get your shadows and paddings right without messing it up.

 # Installation
-Just type in the following in your command-line : `npm -i shadowizard --save`
+Just type in the following in your command-line : `npm -i shadowist --save`

 # Usage